 OEM provides information to City residents and departments to develop plans to deal with the effects both natural and manmade hazards.
-This includes the publishing of the Disaster Preparedness Guide, updating of cityoforlando.net/emergency and performing work within the community that encourages emergency preparedness.
+This includes the publishing of the Disaster Preparedness Guide, keeping the OEM website updated and performing work within the community that encourages emergency preparedness.

-The most visible work that OEM does is during an emergency As the coordinating body for the City of Orlando, OEM works with various City, regional and State entities to respond to emergency situations.
-This includes the coordination of materials and resources from neighboring jurisdictions through mutual aid agreements, contracts, coordinating response and management during catastrophic incidents, and providing recommendations to the Mayor and the Executive Policy Group on what actions should be taken to minimize the impact of a disaster.
+As the coordinating body for the City of Orlando, OEM works with various City, regional and State entities to respond to emergency situations.
+This includes the coordination of materials and resources from neighboring jurisdictions through mutual aid agreements, contracts, coordinating response and management during catastrophic incidents and providing recommendations to the Mayor and the Executive Policy Group on what actions should be taken to minimize the impact of a disaster.

 Check out the Current Weather in Orlando Visit the National Weather Service for the most up-to-date information.